Government Procurement Fraud Charges & Avoiding Criminal Liability

 When you bid on, negotiate, or perform federal government contracts, you have to provide certifications and swear to the truth of the information provided.
 It is this information that can often lead to the development of false claims cases.
 Federal government contract fraud and law enforcement agencies such as the United States Department of Justice (“DOJ”), SBA Office of Inspector General (“SBA OIG”) aggressively seek out and investigate small businesses and government contractors for the following types of procurement fraud cases:

-Progress payment fraud: Progress payment fraud is present when the contractor submits an invoice for payment and fraudulently certifies that it must be paid.
+Progress payment: Progress payment fraud is present when the contractor submits an invoice for payment and fraudulently certifies that it must be paid.

-Non-conforming materials: These types of procurement fraud against the government occur when contractors (mostly on construction projects) falsify documents to represent to the government that all materials meet the requirements of the contract.
+Non-conforming materials: These types of raud cases against the government occur when contractors (mostly on construction projects) falsify documents to represent to the government that all materials meet the requirements of the contract.

-Cost mischarging the government: Government contract fraud involving cost mischarging occurs when a contractor charges the government for unallowable costs, when invoices or charges are for another contract, or when a contractor overcharges the federal government.
-See also, 48 CFR Sect 31 These are all areas where having a government fraud attorney can reduce the impact when the government brings a case for contractor overcharging for materials.
+Cost mischarging the government: Government contract fraud involving cost mischarging occurs when a contractor charges the government for unallowable costs, when the government suspects inflated invoices or charges are for another contract, or when a contractor overcharges the federal government.
+See also, 48 CFR Sect 31 These are all areas where having a government procurement fraud attorney can reduce the impact when the government brings a case for contractor overcharging for materials.

 Violation of SBA Regulations and Small Business Fraud

-Many small businesses find themselves defending against fraud charges because of business control and pass-through schemes, defective joint venture and mentor protégé arrangements etc. For these types of complex and tricky cases, getting the right government procurement fraud defense lawyer is critical because the DOJ and SBA have unlimited resources to investigate and charge contractors.
+Many small businesses find themselves defending against fraud charges because of business control and pass-through contracts, which are all common procurement fraud schemes, defective joint venture and mentor protégé arrangements etc. For these types of complex and tricky cases, getting the right government procurement fraud defense lawyer is critical because the DOJ and SBA have unlimited resources to investigate and charge contractors.
 Without knowing how the regulations work, a traditional fraud criminal defense lawyer will be at a disadvantage when defending against this type of government case.

 - When you seek defense counsel, you also want to make sure that you have a government contractor fraud lawyer that understands the FAR rules and small business programs.
 This is true regardless of if you are facing and SBA inspector general inquiry or a congressional investigation.